Two percent of high school students identify as transgender, CDC report finds

 Nearly 2 percent of high school students identify as transgender, and 35 percent of these trans students have attempted suicide in the past year, according to a study released Thursday by the Centers for Disease Control and Prevention.

-The study validates similar findings from smaller clinical and web-based studies that have found transgender students face higher rates of victimization, substance abuse and suicidal ideation when compared to their cisgender (non-transgender) peers.
+The study validates similar findings from smaller clinical and web-based studies that have found transgender students face higher rates of victimization, substance abuse and suicidal thoughts when compared to their cisgender (nontransgender) peers.

 “This study is the first time this question was asked," Caitlin Clark, a research associate at GLSEN, a national nonprofit that works to ensure schools are safe and affirming for LGBTQ students, told NBC News.

-To craft the question, the CDC partnered with organizations, including GLSEN, which helped the agency ensure they asked about transgender identity in an accurate and discernible way.
+To craft the question, the CDC partnered with organizations, including GLSEN, to help to ensure that the agency asked about transgender identity in an accurate and discernible way.

 “We’ve worked together to figure out the best way to assess gender identity in a way that youth understand,” Clark said.

-“In order to make policy changes, we need to have hard numbers to point to,” Clark told NBC News.
+“In order to make policy changes, we need to have hard numbers to point to,” Clark said.

 Groups like The Trevor Project, which provides crisis intervention and suicide prevention to LGBTQ youth, agreed.

-“The CDC’s findings highlight the need for even more policies to protect transgender and gender nonconforming youth,” Amit Paley, CEO of The Trevor Project, said in a statement shared with NBC News.
+“The CDC’s findings highlight the need for even more policies to protect transgender and gender nonconforming youth,” Amit Paley, CEO of The Trevor Project, said in a statement.

 Paley called the study “game-changing,” but he said he wants the question to be asked to more students in the future.